Counseling Services at CAPS

 The mission of UC San Diego Counseling and Psychological Services (CAPS) is to provide counseling and mental health services to all enrolled university students.
 We assist students with life challenges and mental health problems.
 We encourage students to come to CAPS for counseling and when they are having personal crisis.

-However, many of our initial appointments are being increasingly taken up by student whose sole interest is in acquiring a written document to support an adjustment to an academic obligation, administrative appeal or exception from a university regulation.
+However, many of our initial appointments are being increasingly taken up by students whose sole interest is in acquiring a written document to support an adjustment to an academic obligation, administrative appeal or exception from a university regulation.
 The demand for these documents has reduced the availability of appointment for students who are seeking counseling services.

-Therefore, CAPS will no longer provide requested documentation of a personal difficulty at the initial contact or appointment.
+Therefore, CAPS will not provide requested documentation of a personal difficulty at the initial contact or appointment.
 CAPS Services Documentation Forms may be provided, at the discretion of your psychologist, at follow-up counseling appointments only.
 An additional reason for this policy is that documentation is of limited accuracy when it is based on only a single interview.

 CAPS encourages students to register at the Office for Students with Disabilities (OSD) if they believe that they have a mental health condition that warrants accommodations.
-CAPS will provide documentation to OSD about your current or past mental health condition if counseling services are or were provided.
+CAPS will provide documentation to OSD about your current or past mental health condition if counseling or psychiatric services are or were provided.
 If current or previous services were provided by an off-campus mental health professional, then those providers must supply information to OSD about your condition.

 CAPS suggests that if you would like a one-time only adjustment to a specific academic course obligation, you should initially contact the professor/instructor and explain the circumstances that might warrant such an adjustment.